|SEO Optimization Guide for Beginners and Entrepreneurs: Improve Your Visibility Now|

 11. Responsive design

 Did you know that Google will not show your website when a user searches for you through your mobile if your website does not adapt to smartphones?
-More and more users are accessing the internet through this type of device, so if your page is not responsive, you are slow to adapt it.
+More and more users are accessing the internet through this type of device, so if your page is not responsive, you are slow to adopt it.

 12. Usability and browsing experience